Summary of our Family HandbookUPDATED: l2/l2/23

 UNDER NO CIRCUMSTANCES SHOULD MEDICINE BE LEFT IN YOUR CHILD’S BAG! or PUT IN THEIR LUNCH BOX TO CONSUME AT LUNCH

 The National Quality Framework for Early Childhood Education and Care

 In 2009 all Australian Governments agreed to a new National Quality Framework for Early Childhood Education and Child Care.
-This means that all Australian children, regardless of their location, will get the best possible start in life through high quality early childhood education and school age care services.
-The National Quality Framework will put in place a new National Quality Standard to ensure high quality and consistent early childhood education and school age care across Australia.
+This allowed all Australian children, regardless of their location, will get the best possible start in life through access to high quality early childhood education and school age care services.
+The National Quality Framework was in place a new National Quality Standard to ensure high quality and consistent early childhood education and school age care across Australia.